-Our operations are subject to a variety of federal, state, and local laws and regulations, including laws and regulations relating to the protection of the environment and archeological sites.
-We are required to expend financial and managerial resources to comply with such laws and related permit requirements in our operations, and we anticipate that we will continue to be required to do so in the future.
+Our operations are subject to a variety of federal, state, and provincial and local laws and regulations, including laws and regulations relating to the protection of the environment and archeological sites and those that may result from climate change legislation.
+Canadian operations have been historically cyclical due to governmental restrictions on seismic acquisition during certain periods.
+As a result, there is a risk that there will be a significant amount of unused equipment during those periods.
+We are required to expend financial and managerial resources to comply with such laws and related permit requirements in our operations, and we anticipate' that we will continue to be required to do so in the future.
 Although such expenditures historically have not been material to us, the fact that such laws or regulations change frequently makes it impossible for us to predict the cost or impact of such laws and regulations on our future operations.
 The adoption of laws and regulations that have the effect of reducing or curtailing exploration and development activities by energy companies could also adversely affect our operations by reducing the demand for our services.